School of Education and Human Sciences Code

 - Specific functions: Make one award - the Faculty Achievement Award for Service.

-- Budig Writing Professorship Committee
+- Budig Writing Professorship Committee (meets every other year)

 - Specific functions: Make one award – The Budig Writing Professorship.

-- Staff Service Award
+- Leonora Barker Staff Achievement Award

 - Membership: three members selected from the past five years’ winners – the Assistant Dean will convene the committee.

-- Research Awards Committee
+- Research Awards Committee (and Promising Scholar Award)

 - Grievance Committee